franciskershaw/festiviews/README.md

 * I would really like to develop the festival hubs further so that they are even more tailored to the specific festival in question, including unique fonts, colour scheme and embedded YouTube videos of the previous iteration of the event to set them apart from the other hubs on the site.

 * A future, more advanced version of the site would likely do away with the reviews aspect and have a user powered forum take its place.
-I envisage this as being a place to have discussions about the specific fesivals in question, buy or sell surplus tickets, and ask any questions of the users that are not answered anywhere else on the page.
+I envisage this as being a place to have discussions about the specific festivals in question, buy or sell surplus tickets, and ask any questions of the users that are not answered anywhere else on the page.

 * At the moment the search functionality is quite basic, with users being able to search for a specific festival by name and find their result (if it exists).
 On version 2 of the site, I would like this to be more advanced, with users having the choice to search for a festival by a variety of advanced parameters such as price, location and ticket availability to name a few.
 I did not have enough time to seriously consider applying this to version 1, but it is something I will certainly be coming back to.

 * On the browse page, the sort functions currently only go from A-Z (not Z-A) and highest rated to lowest (not the other way around).
 This was fed back as a potential UX concern during testing, and I would like to implement the functionality at some point to include this method of filtering (as well as potentially more advanced filtering features).
 However, much like with the advanced search functionality, I was unfortunately not left with enough time on this occasion to develop this further.

 * I would someday like the means of contacting to request a new festival hub to be presented as a user-friendly form, instead of simply a link to an email address.
-It was unnecessary for the marking criteria of the project and unfortuantely would have taken up valuable time, but this will be something I come back to in the future.
+It was unnecessary for the marking criteria of the project and unfortunately would have taken up valuable time, but this will be something I come back to in the future.

 ## Technologies used